kaiachain/kaia/kaiax/valset/README.md

 ### Start and stop

-This module maintains a background thread that migrates `istanbulCheckpoint` schema into the new `valsetVoteBlockNums` and `council` schemas.
+This module maintains a background thread that migrates `istanbulSnapshot` schema into the new `validatorVoteBlockNums` and `council` schemas.
+The progress is stored in `lowestScannedValidatorVoteNum`.

 ## Block processing